 7. WILL CONGRESS DO MORE?

-President Barack Obama included provisions in his 2015 budget request to limit inversions.
-The president has renewed his push in recent weeks.
+President Barack Obama included provisions in his 2015 budget request to limit inversions, and has called on Congress to act.

 But in the current political climate, it's hard to see House Republicans, Senate Democrats and the Obama White House all agreeing on a fix.
 We're talking about taxes, and Republicans and Democrats don't agree on much when it comes to taxes.